 As of 2014, it has been remodeled and given new life to serve our community for years to come.

-Management of the Midlothian Civic Center is currently managed by Kim Kemp, on site at 224 South 11th Street.
+Management of the Midlothian Civic Center is currently managed by Angela Fontenot, on site at 224 South 11th Street.

 To rent the Civic Center or billboard space, please contact 972-775-8866.